 The Web Lab Beta project will bring interactive Chrome installations to the London Science Museum, which can be glimpsed in the teaser created by Google after the jump.

-The Web Lab in its beta form is made of up of five Chrome Experiment installations, that have been created to bring the workings of the Internet to life, explains Google.
+The Web Lab in its beta form is made up of five Chrome Experiment installations, that have been created to bring the workings of the Internet to life, explains Google.
+These installations are designed to be both educational and entertaining, providing a hands-on experience that demystifies the complex processes behind the web.

 “The installations make up a year-long public exhibition at the Science Museum in London and can be interacted with by anyone, anywhere at www.chromeweblab.com